htoooth/galib247CompileResult/README.md

 Download this [repository](https://codeload.github.com/htoooth/galib247CompileResult/zip/master) and extract it to `you\path`.

 ### Step 2
-Find your `VS IDE`'s `Developer Command Prompt for VS2015` tool and open it.
+Find your `VS IDE`'s `Developer Command Prompt Tool` and open it.
+Usually it locates in `Visual Studio Tools` folder.
 Note This tool is console tool.
 When you open it, your can see a black windows.

 ### Step 3
-Then change your work directory to `GALIB` root directory.
+Use above window and change your work directory to `GALIB` root directory.
 You can use `cd /d your\GALIB\path` command.

 ### Step 4
 Type `nmake /f makefile.vcpp lib` and start to compile this library.